Antique Cambodian Silk / Khmer Ikat Collection ‘94-’96

 The skill and sheer number of hours needed to create antique Cambodian silk is mind-blowing.
 These textiles are soft yet incredibly strong, with intricate patterns that represent centuries of Khmer weaving traditions.

-Collecting in Phnom Penh’s Markets
+Collecting Antique Silk in Phnom Penh’s Markets

 During my years living in Phnom Penh in the mid-1990s, I began collecting antique Cambodian silk.
 At that time, it was still possible to find very old pieces at markets like the Russian Market (P’sa Toul Tom Poung).